People in the EU - statistics on origin of residents

 Within the context of this article, cultural differences are analysed through a comparison of migration statistics, using information broken down by citizenship and by place of birth to provide a more detailed description of a range of socioeconomic measures.
 Migration is influenced by a combination of economic, political and social factors: either in a migrant’s country of origin (push factors) or in the country of destination (pull factors).
 Historically, the relative economic prosperity and political stability of the EU are thought to have exerted a considerable pull effect on immigrants.
 In destination countries, international migration may be used as a tool to solve specific labour market shortages.
 However, migration alone will almost certainly not reverse the ongoing trend of population ageing currently being experienced in many parts of the EU.

-Approximately half of all foreign-born people living in EU Member States were from elsewhere in Europe
+… although in 2011, a majority of the foreign-born people living in EU Member States were from elsewhere in Europe

 According to the population and housing census, there were almost 51 million people resident in the EU-28 in 2011 who had been born outside of the Member State where they were living (excluding stateless persons and those whose place of birth was unknown), representing approximately 10 % of the EU-28 population.

-Figure 1 shows that Europeans accounted for approximately half of all the foreign-born people who were resident in an EU Member State.
-More than one third (36.9 %) of foreign-born residents — some 18.8 million persons — were born in other EU Member States, while 7.4 million (14.6 %) were born in other European countries outside of the EU.
-Residents in the EU Member States who were born in Asia made up 20.8 % of the foreign-born total, while EU residents born in Africa made up 16.9 % of the total and residents born in the Caribbean, Central and South America made up 8.7 %.
+Figure 2 shows that Europeans accounted for approximately half of all the foreign-born people who were resident in an EU Member State.
+More than one third (36.9 %) of foreign-born residents — some 18.8 million persons — were born in other EU Member States, while 7.4 million (14.6 %) were born in other European countries from outside of the EU; as such, Europeans (born in other EU Member States and non-member countries) accounted for more than half (51.5 %) of the total number of foreign-born people living in the EU-28’s Member States in 2011.
+Residents in EU Member States who were born in Asia made up 20.6 % of the foreign-born total, while EU residents born in Africa accounted for 16.9 % of the total and residents born in the Caribbean, Central and South America made up 8.7 %.
 There were relatively small shares for those born in North America (1.7 %) and Oceania (0.6 %).

 Foreign-born residents from countries outside the EU